Brown, Georgia State top WKU 39-21 in LendingTree Bowl

 Georgia State picked off another of Pigrome’s passes moments later, and again it led to points.
 The Panthers drove 80 yards to the end zone, with Brown hitting Cornelius McCoy on an 8-yard touchdown pass for a 27-7 lead with 8 seconds left in the half.

+“After that first interception, I knew we’d get to rolling,” Brown said. “ … The guys picked me up.
+They made sure I didn’t hang my head.
+They never lost in confidence in me.”

 Western Kentucky scored a touchdown on the opening possession of the second half, with Gaej Walker running in from the 2.
-That made it 27-14 with 11:27 left in the third.
+That made it 27-14.

 Georgia State added Noel Ruiz’s 45-yard field goal for a 30-14 lead midway through the third.
 Western Kentucky then had a chance to make it a one-score game, but the Panthers stopped the Hilltoppers on fourth-and-1 from the 2.

 Ruiz booted a 29-yard field goal with 11:19 left to make it a three-score game again at 33-14.
-Back-up quarterback Mikele Colasurdo capped the Panthers’ scoring with a 25-yard touchdown pass to Cadarrius Thompson with 5:13 remaining (the extra point failed due to a bad snap).
+Backup quarterback Mikele Colasurdo capped the Panthers’ scoring with a 25-yard touchdown pass to Cadarrius Thompson with 5:13 remaining.

 Western Kentucky tacked on a touchdown with 2:18 left, when C.J.
 Jones ran in from two yards out.
 The Hilltoppers were outgained 478 yards to 284 in the game.